What does Master Oogway tell Po about finding joy?

-In the movie ‘Kung Fu Panda,’ Po is worried about what people will think of him.
-Whether or not he will succeed in becoming a dragon warrior, to which Grand Master Oogway says, “You are too concerned with what was and what will be.
+In the movie ‘Kung Fu Panda,’ Po is worried about what people will think of him, and whether or not he would succeed in becoming a dragon warrior.
+Seeing Panda’s inability to find joy in the present moment, Grand Master Oogway says, “You are too concerned with what was and what will be.
 Yesterday is history, tomorrow is a mystery, but today is a gift.
 That is why it is called present.”

 We are like Po too.
 There is no way we can predict what the future holds for us.
 And we cannot go back to the past and change anything either.
 Whatever we have – pleasant or unpleasant- all we have is ‘this moment.’
 Unfortunately, we fail to live in the moment.